Close-up of the School of Social Work building

 The School's main undergraduate Guide page provides a broader overview of the School and its mission.

-Guided by the core values of the social work profession and grounded in the generalist practice framework, the BSW program mission is to provide social work education that will nurture competent, ethical entry-level social work professionals committed to scientific inquiry, evidence-based practice, respect for human diversity, the promotion of human and community well-being, human rights, and social, economic and environmental justice.
+Guided by the core values of the social work profession and grounded in the generalist practice framework, the BSW program's mission is to provide social work education that will nurture competent, ethical entry-level social work professionals committed to scientific inquiry, evidence-based practice, respect for human diversity, the promotion of human and community well-being, human rights, and social, economic and environmental justice.
 Read more about the BSW Program Mission and Goals.

 MSW Advanced Standing

 BSW students may be considered for advanced standing if they apply and are accepted to one of the MSW Programs.
-Advanced standing qualifies a student to exempt out of all, or part, of their generalist year.
+Advanced standing qualifies a student to exempt out of all or part of their generalist year.
 For more information, please refer to the Prospective Graduate Students page on the School of Social Work website.

 Students enter the Bachelor of Social Work program by first declaring the Social Welfare major.
 Later, if a student applies to and is accepted into the Bachelor of Social Work (BSW) program, their degree program is changed to BSW.
-In the spring of the junior year, students apply for admission to the BSW program for their senior year.
+In the late fall/early spring of the junior year, students apply for admission to the BSW program for their senior year.

-Students in the BSW program must be in the College of Letters & Sciences.
+Students in the BSW program must be in the College of Letters & Science.
 Applicants may be enrolled in another School or College, but must transfer to Letters & Sciences if they are accepted into the BSW program and choose to pursue the degree.

 Declaring the Social Welfare Major